Natalie Szmerling – Clinical Psychologist

 Available Wednesdays 12:30pm-6:00pm and Thursdays 8am-12pm

-Natalie has also had experience working in a longer-term framework in 1:1 therapy with adults experiencing prolonged difficulties relating to low mood, anxiety, emotion management, self-esteem, problematic eating and relationship challenges.
+Natalie has also had experience working in a longer-term therapy with adults experiencing prolonged difficulties relating to low mood, anxiety, emotion management, self-esteem, problematic eating and relationship challenges.

-Natalie’s approach involves listening carefully to the individual’s presenting difficulty and considering how these relate to their experiences and beliefs about themselves and other people.
+Natalie’s approach involves listening carefully to the individual’s presenting difficulty to help them develop a more adaptive way of coping with and thinking about their inner experience.
 Her interventions are primarily drawn from CBT, DBT, schema therapy and psychodynamic principles.
 She is a member of the Australian Psychological Society and its Clinical College.

 Natalie is available to work with presentations including: